Slavery in Asia: Afghanistan

+East Asia

+Like elsewhere, slavery remained in existence in East Asia until its abolition in the 19th and 20th centuries.

 China

 Slavery existed in ancient China as early as the Shang dynasty.
 Slavery was employed largely by governments as a means of maintaining a public labour force.
 Until the Han dynasty, slaves were sometimes discriminated against but their legal status was guaranteed.
 As can be seen from the some historical records as “Duansheng, Marquis of Shouxiang, had his territory confiscated because he killed a female slave”(Han dynasty records of DongGuan), “Wang Mang's son Wang Huo murdered a slave, Wang Mang severely criticized him and forced him to commit suicide”(Book of Han: Biography of Wang Mang).
 Murder against slaves was as taboo as murder against free people, and perpetrators were always severely punished.
 Han dynasty can be said to be very distinctive compared to other countries of the same period(In most cases, lords were free to kill their slaves) in terms of slaves human rights.

 After the Southern and Northern Dynasties, due to years of poor harvests, the influx of foreign tribes, and the resulting wars, the number of slaves exploded.
 They became a class and were called "jianmin (Chinese: 贱民)", which in literal terms means "inferior person".
 As stated in The commentary of Tang Code: “Slaves and inferior people are legally equivalent to livestock products”.
 They always had a low social status, and even if they were deliberately murdered, the perpetrators received only a year in prison, and were punished even when they reported the crimes of their lords.
 However, in the later stages of the dynasty, perhaps because the increase in the number of slaves slowed down again, the penalties for crimes against them became harsh again.
 For example, the famous contemporary female poet Yu Xuanji was publicly executed for murdering her own slave.